andersongames/auto-folder/docs/autofolder_console_test_checklist.md

 - [x] Fallback to source directory if no destination is given
 - [x] Create destination directory if it does not exist (optional logic)

 ### 📄 5.
-Filtro por extensão (Organize)
+Filter by extension (Organize)
-Testa se apenas arquivos com a extensão desejada são processados.
+Tests if only files with the desired extension are processed.

-- [x] Se extensão for .docx, arquivos .pdf e .mp4 e outros são ignorados
+- [x] If extension is .docx, .pdf and .mp4 files and others are ignored
-- [x] Se nenhuma extensão for passada, todos os arquivos são considerados
+- [x] If no extension is passed, all files are considered

 ### 🚫 6.
-Modo dry-run (Organize)
+Dry-run mode (Organize)
-Garante que no modo simulação:
+Ensures that in simulation mode:

-- [x] Nenhum arquivo é copiado ou deletado
+- [x] No files are copied or deleted

 ### 💥7.
-Tratamento de erros por arquivo (Organize)
+Error handling per file (Organize)
-Garante que erros em um arquivo:
+Ensures that errors in a file:

-- [x] Não interrompem o processamento dos demais
+- [x] Do not interrupt the processing of others

 ### 🗑️ 8.
-Exclusão de arquivos originais
+Deletion of original files
-Testa se os arquivos originais são excluídos apos o processamento:
+Tests if the original files are deleted after processing:

-- [x] Se selecionada a opção excluír arquivos originais, eles devem ser excluídos apos o processamento
+- [x] If the option to delete original files is selected, they must be deleted after processing
-- [x] Se nao selecionada a opção os arquivos devem ser mantidos
+- [x] If the option is not selected, the files must be kept